McFarland State Historic Park

-McFarland State Historic Park is a small historic park located in downtown Florence, Arizona on the corner of Main and Ruggles Streets.
+McFarland State Historic Park is a historic park located in downtown Florence, Arizona on the corner of Main and Ruggles streets.
 The park consists of a preserved courthouse and other buildings dating to the Arizona Territory period.
 The original structure was built in 1878 with the addition of a jail in 1882 and the courthouse in 1891.
 The courthouse is listed on the National Register of Historic Places.

+McFarland State Historic Park commemorates Ernest McFarland (1894–1984), who was successively a US Senator, Governor of Arizona, and Chief Justice of the Arizona Supreme Court.
+McFarland bought the old courthouse building in 1974, donated it to the state, and paid for its renovation.
+The park was opened and dedicated October 10, 1979.

-McFarland Park reopened February 2011 after repairs and renovations.
+The park reopened in February 2011 after repairs and renovations.
 It had been closed because of Arizona State Parks budget cuts.